janneskruse/shadcn-table-duckdb/README.md

 # [Shadcn Table](https://tablecn.com)

-This is a shadcn table component with server-side sorting, filtering, and pagination.
-It is bootstrapped with `create-t3-app`.
+This is a shadcn table component with sorting, filtering, and pagination using duckdb in WASM to query parquet files..

 [![Shadcn Table](./public/images/screenshot.png)](https://tablecn.com)